 The following is a curated list developed by UUA staff and Paula Cole Jones in consultation with Unitarian Universalists who are doing the work of anti-racist, multicultural transformation in their congregations.
 These are resources that congregations are finding useful and relevant for building diversity, equity, and inclusion in the 2020s.
 Some are from UU sources, some are from secular groups or even other faith traditions.
 All of them can bring value to your good work of transformation.

 The programs below are created for adults of all backgrounds and racial/ethnic identities unless otherwise-indicated.

 These programs are designed to be facilitated by members or staff of your congregation.

-- The National Pledge to End Racism, a program developed and supported by Unitarian Universalists in Richmond, Virginia, now available for congregations throughout the US.
+- Living the Pledge to End Racism, a program developed and supported by Unitarian Universalists in Richmond, Virginia, now available for congregations throughout the US.